 Be the first to know about our offers

-- The University of Bristol – The University of Bristol is regularly found in the top 50 of the world rankings of universities, which demonstrates what a great university it is in a wide range of academic studies.
-It is a centre of excellence, and within this fine, multicultural city, with green aspirations, and a vibrancy of colour, art, music, and much more, it is certainly one of the more exciting universities to attend as a student.
+Bristol University is regularly found in the top 50 of the QS World University Rankings of universities, which demonstrates what a great university it is in a wide range of academic studies.
+Welcoming large amount of international students every year, it is a centre of excellence, and within this fine, multicultural city, with green aspirations, and a vibrancy of colour, art, music, and much more, it is certainly one of the more exciting institutes to attend as a student.

 The Students’ Union is home to over 400 sports clubs and societies with a wide range of interests, hobbies and sports to entertain.
 It is also home to a large concert venue, theatre, cafés, and even a swimming pool!

 The University of the West of England (UWE)

 This university has built extensive partnerships with industry leaders and employers in the South West and beyond, with placements and internship schemes available throughout the United Kingdom and even internationally.
 Students can gain practical experience in a wide range of industries and sectors alongside their studies at one of the largest higher education providers in the region.